-We also distinguish between measurement on the original detection image (single-frame measurement) vs. measurement on a different image from the original detection (forced measurement).
-Measurement could be performed on a single raw or calibrated image, a coadd of multiple images, or a difference of images: from the perspective of a measurement plugin, there is no difference between these cases. forced measurement is performed on one image, using a "reference" catalog of sources that were detected on another image.
+We also distinguish between measurement on the original detection image (SingleFrameMeasurementTask) vs. measurement on a different image from the original detection (ForcedMeasurementTask).
+Measurement could be performed on a single-visit image, a coadd of multiple images, or a difference of images: from the perspective of a measurement plugin, there is no difference between these cases.
+Forced measurement is performed on one image using a "reference" catalog of sources that were detected on another image.